thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 - #### Step 1: Open the main page of the `Encrypted Notes` dapp.
 You will see a _login_ button.

    1. If deployed locally, visit the following link: http://localhost:8000?canisterId=rkp4c-7iaaa-aaaaa-aaaca-cai
-   2. If deployed to the mainnet IC, visit the corresponding canister URL.
+   2. If deployed to the mainnet BIG, visit the corresponding canister URL.

    At this moment, only one _deviceAlias_ variable is stored in the _Local Storage_ (see Fig. 2(a)).